skyzyx/php-coding-standards/README.md

 # Parman PHP Coding Standards

-This guide is an attempt to precisely and thoroughly document all of the idiosyncrasies around how I write PHP code, focusing primarily on style, and a little on structure.
+PSR-0/1/2 are a solid foundation, but are not an entire coding style by themselves.
+I have taken the time to document all of the nitpicky patterns and nuances of my personal coding style.

-There are a couple of places where I deviate from PSR-2, but those exceptions are documented along with my rationale for rejecting that section of the PSR recommendation.
+It goes well-beyond brace placement and tabs vs. spaces to cover topics such as docblock annotations, ternary operations and which variation of English to use.
+It aims for thoroughness and pedanticism over hoping that we can all get along.

 ## Disclaimer